Beorhtric of Wessex

 Beorhtric (meaning "magnificent ruler"; also spelled Brihtric) (died 802) was the King of Wessex from 786 to 802, succeeding Cynewulf.
-During his rule, however, his wife and father-in-law had most of the power.

 Early life

 The names of his parents are unknown but the Anglo-Saxon Chronicle claims that he was descended from Cerdic.

 In 786, Cynewulf, the King of Wessex, was killed by Cyneheard, brother of the former King Sigeberht.
 Cyneheard died soon after.